nickknw/nickknowlson.com/_posts/2012-02-05-seven-languages-week-3-day-1.markdown

 book('Seven Languages In Seven Weeks', 'Bruce Tate').
 {% endhighlight %}

-<h4>2.
-Find all books in your knowledge base written by one author.</h4>
+<div class="question">2.
+Find all books in your knowledge base written by one author.</div>

 {% highlight prolog %}
 ?- book(What, 'Neal Stephenson').